nextauthjs/next-auth/docs/docs/getting-started/example.md

 ## Configuring callback URL (OAuth only)

-Either if you're using OAuth as a authentication method, either through one of our [built-in OAuth providers](/configuration/providers/oauth) or through a [custom provider](/configuration/providers/oauth#using-a-custom-provider), you'll need to declare a callback URL on the provider so the whole [OAuth flow](/configuration/providers/oauth) works correctly.
+If you are using an OAuth provider either through one of our [built-in providers](/configuration/providers/oauth) or through a [custom provider](/configuration/providers/oauth#using-a-custom-provider), you'll need to declare a callback URL on the provider so the whole [OAuth flow](/configuration/providers/oauth) works correctly.